Over the course of their existence, the Dodgers franchise, both in Brooklyn and Los Angeles, has hosted some of the biggest events in MLB history.

 Included are World Series, MLB All-Star Games, World Baseball Classic tournaments and the baseball portion of the 1984 Summer Olympics.
-Another that may soon be added to that list is when the Dodgers play host to the 2020 MLB All-Star Game at Dodger Stadium.
+Another that will soon be added to that list is when the Dodgers play host to the 2022 MLB All-Star Game at Dodger Stadium.

-The logo for the 2020 Midsummer Classic takes inspiration from Hollywood and the Dodger Stadium design.
-The 2020 All-Star Game will be the first hosted by the Dodgers in 40 years.
+The logo for the 2020 Midsummer Classic drew inspiration from Hollywood and the Dodger Stadium design.
+The 2020 All-Star Game was poised to be the first hosted by the Dodgers in 40 years.

 Below is a complete history of every All-Star Game hosted by the Dodgers, both in Brooklyn and Los Angeles.

 1949 MLB All-Star Game

 The lone All-Star Game to take place at Ebbets Field, the Dodgers played host to the 16th edition of the Midsummer Classic.

 The organization was represented by seven players in Ralph Branca, Roy Campanella, Gil Hodges, Don Newcombe, Pee Wee Reese, Jackie Robinson and Preacher Roe.